CHILDREN'S LITERATURE ASSEMBLY

 Ticketed Event - Purchase Your Tickets at the conference registration portal.

-If you have already registered for the NCTE conference, but would like to purchase a ticket to the breakfast, the easiest way to do this is to call NCTE directly at (877) 369-6283.
+If you have already registered for the NCTE conference, but would like to purchase a ticket to the breakfast, call (877-369-6283) or email ([email protected]) NCTE directly.

 Additional Resources